 Who the measures apply to

 Most of the measures of timely and effective care apply to any adult patients treated at hospitals participating in the Hospital Inpatient Quality Reporting (IQR) Program - Opens in a new window and Outpatient Quality Reporting (OQR) Program. - Opens in a new window These include people with Medicare, Medicare managed care patients, and non-Medicare patients.
 Hospitals with a large number of discharges may provide data from a sample of eligible Medicare and non-Medicare patients, based on CMS sampling rules.
 For VHA and Department of Defense (DoD) hospitals, the measures apply to eligible adult patients treated at VHA or DoD hospitals in accordance with The Joint Commission guidelines.

-The healthcare worker influenza vaccination measure tracks the number of healthcare workers who have received the flu vaccine each flu season.
-This measure applies to all facility employees, licensed independent practitioners, adult student/trainees and adult volunteers, and includes those employees who work in a hospital outpatient department.
+The healthcare worker influenza vaccination measure tracks the number of healthcare workers who got the flu vaccine each flu season.
+This measure applies to all facility employees, licensed independent practitioners, adult students/trainees and adult volunteers, and includes those employees who work in a hospital outpatient department.

-CMS doesn't perform tests of statistical significance in reporting the measures of timely and effective care.
-However, the information provided on the site enables the user to calculate confidence intervals for each reported measure, based on sample size.
+CMS doesn't perform tests of statistical significance in reporting hospital data on the measures of timely and effective care on Hospital Compare.
+However, the information provided on the site allows confidence intervals to be calculated for each reported measure, based on sample size.
 The smaller the sample size, the greater the difference in rates must be in order for that difference to be statistically meaningful.
 Large differences between individual hospitals’ rates may be significant, but small differences between hospitals are usually not significant.